Bpifrance

 Grant in 2021

 Echoliv is a medical technology company specializing in artificial intelligence solutions for abdominal ultrasound.
-The company develops software designed to assist radiologists and hepatologists in early-stage screening for hepatocellular carcinoma, the most common type of liver cancer.
-Echoliv's flagship product, Ultraliv, employs advanced algorithms to identify nodules that may be overlooked by practitioners, enhancing diagnostic accuracy and improving patient care.
-By integrating AI into the ultrasound process, Echoliv aims to support healthcare professionals in delivering timely and effective treatment for liver cancer.
+They develop software, namely Ultraliv, designed to aid radiologists and hepatologists in early-stage detection of hepatocellular carcinoma (HCC), the most common type of liver cancer.
+The algorithm enhances diagnostic capabilities by identifying nodules that may have been overlooked by practitioners during ultrasound screening.

 Luos